polterguy/polterguy.github.io/tutorials/traning-snippets-versus-system-instruction/index.md

 ## System Instruction

 The system instruction is _always_ transmitted to the LLM as an invisible message number 1.
-If you're acquinted with OpenAI's APIs, it's the _"system"_ message of an HTTP invocation towards their chat API.
+If you're acquainted with OpenAI's APIs, it's the _"system"_ message of an HTTP invocation towards their chat API.

 Since the system instruction is _always_ transmitted to OpenAI, this makes it a very good place for instructions that are general and should always be sent to the LLM.
 This makes it highly useful for providing _"instructions"_ such as a tone of voice, in addition to basic information that the AI chatbot should always know.
 You can edit the system instruction by clicking _"Configure"_ on your type from the machine learning component.
 Below is an example for an imaginary AI chatbot created for SalesForce, intended to act as a sales executive.